 Why is this medication prescribed?

-Pregabalin capsules, oral solution (liquid), and extended-release (long-acting) tablets are used to relieve neuropathic pain (pain from damaged nerves) that can occur in your arms, hands, fingers, legs, feet, or toes if you have diabetes or in the area of your rash if you have had shingles (a painful rash that occurs after infection with herpes zoster).
-It is also used to relieve neuropathic pain that can occur after a spinal cord injury and to treat fibromyalgia (a long-lasting condition that may cause pain, muscle stiffness and tenderness, tiredness, and difficulty falling asleep or staying asleep).
+Pregabalin capsules, oral solution (liquid), and extended-release (long-acting) tablets are used to relieve neuropathic pain (pain from damaged nerves) that can occur in your arms, hands, fingers, legs, feet, or toes if you have diabetes and postherpetic neuralgia (PHN; the burning, stabbing pain or aches that may last for months or years after an attack of shingles).
+Pregabalin capsules and oral solution are also used to relieve neuropathic pain that can occur after a spinal cord injury and to treat fibromyalgia (a long-lasting condition that may cause pain, muscle stiffness and tenderness, tiredness, and difficulty falling asleep or staying asleep).
 Pregabalin capsules and oral solution are used along with other medications to treat certain types of seizures in adults and children 4 years of age and older.
 Pregabalin is in a class of medications called anticonvulsants.
 It works by decreasing the number of pain signals that are sent out by damaged nerves in the body.

 How should this medicine be used?

 Pregabalin comes as a capsule, an oral solution, and as an extended-release tablet to take by mouth.
-It is usually taken with or without food two or three times a day.
+Pregabalin capsules and oral solution are usually taken with or without food two or three times a day.
 Pregabalin extended-release tablets are usually taken once daily after an evening meal.
-Take pregabalin at around the same times every day.
+Take pregabalin at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.